thiagomanel/fs-metrology/README.md

 # fs-metrology
-Popper repository for a Metrology of trace-based file system measurements paper
+This a Popper repository for the paper Metrology of trace-based file system measurements